BornFromAshes/github-search/README.md

 ## Known Issues

-There aren't currently any issues so far so if you find any please create an issue on this repository. also this was my first time working with HTML, CSS and JS so the way that I wrote the program might not be the best way possible (probably isn't) so if you can improve this project in any regards I will appreciate that aswell.
+There aren't currently any known issues so far.
+If you find any please create an issue on this repository.
+Also this was my first time working with HTML, CSS and JS so the way that I wrote the program might not be the best way possible (probably isn't) so if you can improve this project in any regards I will appreciate that aswell.